jepler/chap/README.md

 You can set the "system message" with the `-S` flag.

 You can select the text generating backend with the `-b` flag:
- * openai\_chatgpt: the default, paid API, best quality results
+ * openai-chatgpt: the default, paid API, best quality results
- * llama\_cpp: Works with [llama.cpp's http server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) and can run locally with various models, though it is [optimized for models that use the llama2-style prompting](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
+ * llama-cpp: Works with [llama.cpp's http server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md) and can run locally with various models, though it is [optimized for models that use the llama2-style prompting](https://huggingface.co/blog/llama2#how-to-prompt-llama-2).
  Set the server URL with `-B url:...`.
  * textgen: Works with https://github.com/oobabooga/text-generation-webui and can run locally with various models.